usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 #### 6.6.2 - ASN.1 Java API

-The data uploaded or deposited to the ODE from the connected vehicles (CV) and the road-side units (RSU) is encoded in ASN.1 format.
+The data uploaded or deposited to the ODE from the connected vehicles (CV) and the road-side units (RSU)s is encoded in ASN.1 format.
 In order for the ODE to utilize the data, it must be able to decode the data from ASN.1 format into a more generic format, in this case Plain Old Java Objects (POJOs).
-ODE utilizes an open-source ASN.1 codec library provided on GitHub at <https://github.com/vlm/asn1c> .
+ODE utilizes a fork of an open-source ASN.1 codec library provided on GitHub at <https://github.com/mouse07410/asn1c> .
 ODE team has built a standalone C/C++ module that uses this library to perform all required encoding and decoding needs of the application.
 The module is a submodule of ODE, also provided on GitHub: